-Malga Rin Bianco, located at 1875 m close to the Misurina Lake on the road leading to the Tre Cime di Lavaredo, was originally born as a mountain farmhouse obtained from an old military hospital dating back to the Great War.
+The suggestive Malga Rin Bianco, located at 1875 m near Lake Misurina on the road that leads to the Tre Cime di Lavaredo, is a splendid gourmet refuge from the 1300s then turned into a military hospital during the Great War.

 Run by the mountain lover and fierce “dreamer” Andreas Quinz, together with his friend Mauro Corona, famous Italian writer, in July 2017 he inaugurated on the first floor of the Malga a Library Room dedicated to his father Valerio and his grandfather Giuseppe Quinz, famous mountain guides who highly contributed to the development of mountaineering in these territories.
 The original Library, in addition to the collection of family books dedicated to the passion for mountains and mountaineering, also includes works of publishing houses with which Corona collaborates, works by writers of local history, as well as various private donations.